 Day Five — 37 km (easy)

 From Cashel we have a short day planned to Clifden, the main centre in Connemara.
 Our bike route will be along the coast of Ballyconneely Bay through Roundstone, Ballyconneely and Ballinaboy.
 For the duffers among you, a beautiful golf course in Doonloughan sits along today’s route.
-Tonight you will stay at either The Quay House or Dolphin Beach House.
+Tonight you will stay at either The Quay House or The Blue Quay.

 Day Six — 56 km (easy to moderate)